Liquidsoul/code-craftsman.fr/_posts/2015-08-04-saving-core-data-objects.md

 {% endhighlight %}
 But to spice it a little, let's create another entity that will be living in the main context.
-Note that this entity could've come from another child context:
+For example, this entity could've come from another child context:
 {% highlight swift %}
 let ourOtherPerson = addPersonToContext(mainContext, name: "Billy")

 {% endhighlight %}
-And then let's say we've got our server data we want to save in the persistent store:
+Now, we continue as before with the server data we want to save in the persistent store:
 {% highlight swift %}
 let childContext = NSManagedObjectContext(concurrencyType: .MainQueueConcurrencyType)
 childContext.parentContext = mainContext
 let person = addPersonToContext(childContext, name: "John")

 {% endhighlight %}
-Now, as we've learned before, we save our content from the child to the main context[^2]:
+Now, as we've learned before, we save our content in the child context and then in the main context[^3]:

-[^2]: as told before[^1], don't forget to use `performBlock()` to call CoreData context code
 {% highlight swift %}
 try childContext.save()
 try mainContext.save()

 {% endhighlight %}
-So now we should have saved our "John" in the persistent store, let's check that:
+We have saved our "John" in the persistent store, let's check that:
 {% highlight swift %}
 let secondLaunchMainContext = NSManagedObjectContext(concurrencyType: .MainQueueConcurrencyType)
 secondLaunchMainContext.persistentStoreCoordinator = persistentStoreCoordinator